RenaSchott/Project3-Battleship/README.md

         - was used to store the project site
     - Gitpod
         - was used to write the code and commit it to GitHub
+    - Heroku
+        - was used to deploy the project

 - Am I responsive